yabinmeng/nosqlbench-build-docs/site/content/user-guide/advanced-topics/parameter-types.md

 This can occur in one of several ways.
 This section is a guide on parameter types and how they layer together.

-Casual users do not need to understand all the ways you can parameterize nb5.
+Most users will not need to understand all the ways you can parameterize nb5.
+If you are doing lots of customization or scenario design, then the details of this section may be useful.

 # Global Options